 This is why you will see the goalie always shouting during the game.

 6. One-on-one Situation

-In the event when the opponent overruns the defense or beaten the off-side trap, the goalie will be the last line of defense.
+When the opponent overruns the defense or beats the off-side trap, the goalie will be the last line of defense.
 A good goalie will use his or her training:

 - Don’t wait, run to your opponent and spread yourself wide

 - Make sure your goal is behind you

 - Spread your hands with your palms open and facing the attacker